-Great Barrier Reef Traditional Owner groups and Traditional Owner groups within the Great Barrier Reef Catchment that can demonstrate project outcomes will benefit a healthier Reef.
-A map showing the Great Barrier Reef World Heritage Area the Reef catchments can be found at Attachment A.
+Reef Traditional Owner groups and Traditional Owner groups within the Great Barrier Reef Catchment area that can demonstrate project outcomes will lead to a healthier Reef.
+A map showing the Great Barrier Reef World Heritage Area and Reef Catchment can be found at Attachment A

-Eligibility criteria apply and can be found on page 9.
+Eligibility criteria apply and can be found on pages 8-9.